marshalneves/resume/Readme.md

 **Skype:** marshalneves

 ## About me
-I'm a software engineer that loves to work with challenging and creative projects.
+I'm a software engineer with 18+ years working with systems and solutions that loves to work with challenging and creative projects.
 As a programmer, I'm in a constant search for better practices and also experimenting new things.

 ## Skills